-Singer SZA Heats Up Instagram With Nude Selfie: ‘My Mama Prolly Gon Make Me Delete’
+Singer SZA Heats Up Instagram With Nude Selfie: 'My Mama Prolly Gon Make Me Delete'

 "You are forever my favourite person in this world," one person wrote.

-“what a goddess you are,” commented another.
+"What a goddess you are," commented another.

 The photos were also a hit with some others famous for their racy snaps.
-Emily Ratajkowski, a model known for sharing nude images on Instagram, had some high compliments for the series.
+Emily Ratajkowski, a model known for sharing nude images on Instagram, had some high praise for the series.

 "Every single one is a hit," she commented.